apace100/origins-docs/docs/power_types/prevent_death.md

 [Power Type](../power_types.md)

-Prevents dying.
-Any damage which would kill the player while this power is active, instead reduces them to half a heart.
-Also allows executing an action on the player when this happens, so you could spawn particles, heal the player back up, or do other stuff.
+Prevents death; any damage which would kill the entity that has the power will instead reduce their health to half a heart.

 Type ID: `origins:prevent_death`